substance/scifree-texture/README.md

 # SciFree Texture

-Mainly just a plain Texture bundle with some minor customisations.
+Just a plain Texture bundle with some example customisations.